diptadeepray/remote_patient_monitoring_system/README.md

 ## How It Works
 1. **Vital Monitoring**:
-   - The **MAX30100 sensor** connected to the patient-side NodeMCU measures SpO2 and BPM.
+   - The **MAX30100 sensor** is connected to the patient-side NodeMCU that measures SpO2 and BPM.
-   - If readings are abnormal, the NodeMCU activates a buzzer and sends the data to the doctor-side NodeMCU over MQTT.
+   - The NodeMCU continuously sends the data to the doctor-side NodeMCU over MQTT.
+   - If readings are abnormal, the NodeMCU activates a buzzer.
 2. **Doctor-Side Monitoring**:
-   - The doctor-side NodeMCU receives the readings, displays them on a **16x2 LCD**, and activates a buzzer for abnormal readings.
+   - The doctor-side NodeMCU receives the readings, displays them on a **16x2 LCD**.
+   - The NodeMCU also activates a buzzer for abnormal readings.
 3. **Environmental Monitoring**:
    - The **DHT11** and **MQ-135 sensors** connected to the Arduino measure room temperature, humidity, and smoke levels.
-   - If environmental conditions are unsuitable, the Arduino triggers another buzzer to alert the patient.
+   - If environmental conditions are unsuitable, the Arduino triggers another buzzer to alert people around the patient.

 ## Use Cases
-- **Hospitals**: Monitor patient vitals and room conditions remotely.
+- **Hospitals**: Monitor patients' vitals and room conditions remotely and locally.
 - **Home Care**: Ensure patient safety in local and remote environments.
-- **Emergency Alerts**: Enable timely intervention by medical staff.
+- **Emergency Alerts**: Enable timely intervention by medical staff in case of emergency.

 ## Installation and Setup
 1. Clone this repository: